Networking in Managed Kubernetes

 DNS

-• Cluster name: <cluster identifier>
+- Cluster name:

-The public DNS zone used for Managed Kubernetes clusters is .mk.ms-cloud-temple.com.
+The public DNS zone used for Managed Kubernetes clusters is .mk.ms-cloud-temple.com

-Hubble: Network Observability at Your Fingertips
+Hubble: Network observability at your fingertips

 With Hubble, you can:

-• Visualize traffic flows between your pods and services.
+- Visualize traffic flows between your pods and services.

-• Identify connectivity issues and network errors.
+- Identify connectivity issues and network errors.

-• Explore dependencies between your various applications.
+- Explore dependencies between your various applications.

-Accessing the Hubble Interface
+Access the Hubble UI

 kubectl get ingress hubble-ui -n kube-system